 Swing is not thread-safe in Java - What does it mean?
 Event Dispatcher, SwingWorker, Multithreading and Best Practices

-float and double are two data type which is used to store floating point values in Java and we often need to convert String to float in Java and sometime even a Float object or float primitive to String.
-One thing, which is worth remembering about floating point numbers in Java is that they are approximate values, a float value 100.1f may hold actual value as 100.099998, which will be clear, when we seen examples of converting float to String and vice-versa.
+float and double are two data type which is used to store floating point values in Java and we often need to convert String to float in Java and sometimes even a Float object or float primitive to String.
+One thing, which is worth remembering about floating point numbers in Java is that they are approximate values, a float value 100.1f may hold actual value as 100.099998, which will be clear when we have seen examples of converting float to String and vice-versa.
 By the way, It's easy to parse String to float and vice-versa, as rich Java API provides several ways of doing it.
 If you already familiar with converting String to int or may be String to double in Java, then you can extend same techniques and method to parse float String values. key methods like valueOf() and parseInt(), which is used to parse String to float are overloaded for most primitive data types.
-If you are particularly interested on rounding of float values, you can use RoundingMode and BigDecimal class, as float and double are always approximate values and comparing two float variable of same values may not always return true, that's why it's advised, not to use float for monetary calculation.
-In this Java tutorial, we will first see examples of parsing String to float in Java and later converting float to String objects.
-Remember, we will use float and Float, a wrapper class corresponding to float primitive, interchangeably because by using Java 1.5 autoboxing feature, they are automatically converted to each other, without any Java code.
-For those, who are still in Java 1.4 or lower version, then can use Float.floatValue() to convert Float wrapper object to float primitive.

 Autosys is job management and scheduling tool and widely used in Investment banks on UNIX or Linux based environment.
 Autosys is used to start Java process, takes backup of log files, stop Java process, cleaning and purging database and will all sort of housekeeping jobs in Linux environment.
 Autosys system is made of Autosys server and Autosys clients, each server or box, which has services scheduled by autosys, requires autosys client to be install on that.
-One of the key advantage of Autosys is that one job can depend upon another job, and can execute, depending upon, success and failure of parent job.
-Though, Java developers are not asked lot of interview questions, you might expect few of them during your interview with Wall Street banks, Brokers or Financial Institution, which uses autosys.
-This is more important for support people, and must know if you are applying for a production support role in Investment banks, and often asked along with UNIX Interview questions and SQL query interview questions, which are key technology skills for support person..
-In this article, we will take a look at one of the important and frequently asked Autosys Interview questions, difference between ON HOLD and ON ICE jobs.
-Though both ON HOLD and ON ICE command stops a job from executing, difference comes into picture, when they are OFF HOLD and OFF ICE.
-Before going into differences between them, let's see What is ON_HOLD and ON_ICE job status in Autosys.
+One of the key advantages of Autosys is that one job can depend upon another job, and can execute, depending upon, success and failure of parent job.
+Though Java developers are not asked a lot of interview questions, you might expect few of them during your interview with Wall Street banks, Brokers or Financial Institution, which uses autosys.

 Difference between Clustered Index and Non Clustered Index in SQL Server - Database Interview Question

-In SQL Server database there are mainly two types of indexes, Clustered index and Non Clustered index, and difference between Clustered and Non Clustered index is very important from SQL performance perspective.
-It is also one of the most common SQL Interview question, similar to difference between truncate and delete, primary key or unique key or correlated vs non correlated subquery.
-For those, who are not aware of benefits of Index or why we use index in database, they help in making your SELECT query faster.
-A query with index is sometime 100 times faster than a query without index, of course depending upon how big your table is, but, you must index on columns which are frequently used in WHERE clause of SELECT query, or which forms major criterion for searching in database.
-For example in Employee database, EmployeeId or EmployeeName are common conditions to find an Employee in database.
-As I said, there can be either clustered index or non clustered index in database, former is used to decide how data is physically stored in disk and that's why there can be only one clustered index in any table.
-In this article, we will explore more about both of this indexes and learn some key difference between clustered and non clustered index from interview and performance perspective.
+In SQL Server database there are mainly two types of indexes, Clustered index, and Non-Clustered index and the difference between Clustered and Non Clustered index is very important from SQL performance perspective.
+It is also one of the most common SQL Interview question, similar to the difference between truncate and delete, primary key or unique key or correlated vs non-correlated subquery.
+For those, who are not aware of benefits of Index or why we use an index in the database, they help in making your SELECT query faster.
+A query with an index is sometimes 100 times faster than a query without an index, of course depending upon how big your table is, but, you must index on columns which are frequently used in WHERE clause of the SELECT query, or which forms a major criterion for searching in the database.
+For example in Employee database, EmployeeId or EmployeeName are common conditions to find an Employee in the database.